esciencecenter-digital-skills/research-software-support/modules/softwarelandscape/slides.md

 note:
 Open Science encompasses many aspects of science.
 It is a movement that aims to make science — which includes software — more open, transparent, and accessible.
 This is supported by many organisations, including UNESCO.
+The Netherlands recently started its own program dedicated to open science called "Regie Orgaan Open Science NL"

 ===